 Young children, when feeling insecure may insist (through body language, tears, or words) that they feel safer with a parent in the room.

-As a teacher who is also a mother, I feel strongly that parents have a right to observe classes*.
-However, scheduled times throughout the year for this purpose allows all concerned to prepare the children for this special event so that they can be attentive and productive in class while you quietly view from the sidelines.
+As a teacher who is also a mother, I feel strongly that parents have a right to observe classes.
+Many dance schools offer alternatives to sitting-in so that parents may regularly view classes.

-The first few weeks of class are not the time to do this.
-This time must be spent establishing the routine students will follow during their session and the teacher’s authority and expectations in regard to the dancers.
+The first few weeks of class are not the time to sit-in and observe.
+This time must be spent establishing the routine and structure of the dance class and building the teacher’s authority and expectations in regard to the dancers.

 If you want to see a teacher in action to make sure the class is right for you, the best time to do this is prior to the start of the class/season.
 If this opportunity is not advertised by the studio, just ask how or when you might observe a class before registering or enrolling.